 The right upper abdomen is typically tender to pressure with a gallbladder infection.
-Signs of abdominal cavity inflammation commonly occur, such as breath-stopping pain with deep inhalation.
+Signs of abdominal cavity inflammation also commonly occur, such as breath-stopping pain with deep inhalation.
 The abdominal wall muscles may involuntarily contract when the abdomen is pressed upon, a sign known as abdominal guarding.
 Unrelenting rigidity of the abdominal wall muscles may indicate gallbladder gangrene.
 Temporarily diminished abdominal pain followed by the return of severe, generalized pain may signal gallbladder rupture.
-Pain briefly abates when pressure within the gallbladder is alleviated by organ rupture, but returns as the infected bile contaminates the abdominal organs and cavity.
+Pain briefly abates when pressure within the gallbladder is alleviated by organ rupture, but returns as the infected bile contaminates the abdominal cavity.

 Loss of appetite, nausea and vomiting often occur with an infected gallbladder, although these symptoms also prove common with a simple gallbladder attack.
 Abdominal distension caused by decreased intestinal activity and fluid accumulation in the abdominal cavity in response to gallbladder infection or inflammation may also occur.
 Yellowish discoloration of the skin, or jaundice, occurs frequently due to obstruction of bile flow from gallbladder.